 Today’s consumers have seen it all.
 In a world of incessant noise and over-the-top marketing stunts, do you know how your brand is going to stand out from the crowd?
 Consumers don’t want to just look at products in stores anymore, they want to experience them.
 Delivering amazing brand experiences can drive consumers’ excitement for brands even if they’ve engaged with them multiple times.

-At the intersection of consumer experience, brand engagement, and technology lies projection mapping, an innovative solution for retail brands looking to deliver incredible brand experiences to consumers.
+At the intersection of customer experience, brand engagement, and technology lies 3D projection mapping, an innovative solution for retail brands looking to deliver incredible brand experiences to consumers.
 At its core, projection mapping refers to the process of projecting video and images onto 3D surfaces.
 To retailers, it means that any surface in your space, whether it’s a tennis shoe, couch, or wall, becomes an interactive screen that responds to consumer movements.
 With projection technology and video mapping, retail marketers can create 3D video animations for product launches, store displays, and more.
 The only limit is your imagination.

 As more and more consumer retail experiences move online, brick-and-mortar brands and retailers must find new ways to engage with customers and deliver unforgettable experiences.
 Projection mapping allows customers to engage with brands in ways they physically can’t anywhere else.
 While projection mapping is typically used in more apparel-type retail situations such as footwear, clothing, etc., it is readily available for all industries – if the creativity is there.